jtgrauke/Overline.Studio/_projects/maddox.md

 <div class="span-12 md-span-6 md-start-7">
     <p>The visual language really brings the brand to life through color, typography, photos, and illustrations.</p>
-    <p>Inspired by the industrial feel of the orange, we honed in the hues, and established a secondary palette inspired by Padmount transformers.
-Trim Poster, Suisse Int'l, and Latin Modern Mono create a perfect pairing.
+    <p>Inspired by the industrial feel of the orange, we honed in the hues, and established a secondary palette inspired by Padmount transformers. </p>
+    <p>Trim Poster, Suisse Int'l, and Latin Modern Mono create a perfect pairing.
 The bold headlines carry a rugged dependability, while the swiss feel of the layouts and type reads like classic industrial manuals.</p>
 </div>

 <div class="span-12 pt1 lg-pt2">